 Sonic has a syndicated credit facility (the "2006 Credit Facility") with 17 financial institutions, including four manufacturer-affiliated finance companies that provide revolving credit and floor plan financing.
-Under the terms of the 2006 Credit Facility, up to \$775.6 million is available for new vehicle inventory floor plan financing (the "2006 New Vehicle Floor Plan Sub-Facility"), up to \$193.9 million is available for used vehicle inventory floor plan financing (the "2006 Used Vehicle Floor Plan Sub-Facility") and up to \$415.5 million is available for working capital and general corporate purposes (the "2006 New Vehicle Floor Plan Sub-Facility").
+Under the terms of the 2006 Credit Facility, up to \$775.6 million is available for new vehicle inventory floor plan financing (the "2006 New Vehicle Floor Plan Sub-Facility"), up to \$193.9 million is available for used vehicle inventory floor plan financing (the "2006 Used Vehicle Floor Plan Sub-Facility") and up to \$415.5 million is available for working capital and general corporate purposes (the "2006 Revolving Credit Sub-Facility").
 The 2006 Revolving Credit Sub-Facility matures on February 17, 2010.
-The 2006 New Vehicle Floor Plan Sub-Facility and the 2006 Used Vehicle Floor Plan Sub-Facility 17, 2010 or upon demand by the administrative agent at the request of more than 80% of the lenders under those facilities.
+The 2006 New Vehicle Floor Plan Sub-Facility and the 2006 Used Vehicle Floor Plan Sub-Facility mature on the earlier of February 17, 2010 or upon demand by the administrative agent at the request of more than 80% of the lenders under those facilities.
+See the Covenants section below for discussion of amendments to the 2006 Credit Facility.

-At December 31, 2008, our 2006 Revolving Credit Sub-Facility had a borrowing limit of \$415.5 million, subject to a borrowing base calculated on the basis of twelve-month EBITDA, our receivables, inventory and equipment and a pledge of certain additional collateral by one of our affiliates (the borrowing base was approximately \$276.3 million at December 31, 2008).
+At December 31, 2008, our 2006 Revolving Credit Sub-Facility had a borrowing limit of \$415.5 million, subject to a borrowing base calculated on the basis of twelvemonth EBITDA, our receivables, inventory and equipment and a pledge of certain additional collateral by one of our affiliates (the borrowing base was approximately \$276.3 million at December 31, 2008).
 The borrowing base is supported by a pledge of five million shares of Speedway Motorsports, Inc. Common Stock owned by Sonic Financial Corporation ("SFC").
 A withdrawal of this pledge by SFC or a significant decline in the value of Speedway Motorsports, Inc. Common Stock could reduce the amount Sonic can borrow under the 2006 Revolving Credit Sub-Facility.
 At December 31, 2008, these shares contributed \$38.9 million to our borrowing base compared to \$78.6 million at December 31, 2007.
 The amount available to be borrowed under the 2006 Revolving Credit Sub-Facility is reduced on a dollar-for-dollar basis by the cumulative face amount of outstanding letters of credit and varies over time based on the underlying variables in the borrowing base formula.
 At December 31, 2008, we had \$64.5 million in letters of credit outstanding and \$141.0 million of borrowing availability.

 The amounts outstanding under the 2006 Revolving Credit Sub-Facility bear interest at a specified percentage above LIBOR according to a performance-based pricing grid determined by Sonic's Total Senior Secured Debt to EBITDA Ratio as of the last day of the immediately preceding fiscal quarter.
 The range of the performance-based pricing grid is from 1.75% above LIBOR to 2.75% above LIBOR.
 The weighted average rate of the 2006 Revolving Credit Sub-Facility during the year ended December 31, 2008 was 5.26%.
 In addition, there is a quarterly commitment fee payable by Sonic on the unused portion of the 2006 Revolving Credit Sub-Facility according to a performance-based pricing grid determined by Sonic's Total Senior Secured Debt to EBITDA Ratio as of the last day of the immediately preceding fiscal quarter.
-The range of the performance-based pricing grid determined by Sonic's Total Senior Secured Debt to EBITDA Ratio as of the last day of the immediately preceding fiscal quarter.
 The range of the performance-based pricing grid for the quarterly commitment fee is 0.20% to 0.45% on the unused portion of the 2006 Revolving Credit Sub-Facility.